-Figure 2: Redo this to fit with the current version.
-The monitor's role in MEOW's event-based system.
+Figure 2: The monitor's role in MEOW's event-based system.

 I haven't used "Resources" to describe the job queue.
 Should I do that or should I rephrase the diagram to be more in line with the rest of the project?